smartinez-cellenza/training-terraform-intro-labs/labs/SetupEnvironment.md

 #### Use an environment variable to select the subscription

-The subscription where deployment should be performed can be sourced from an environment variable, nammed *ARM_SUBSCRIPTION_ID*.
+The subscription where deployment should be performed can be sourced from an environment variable, named *ARM_SUBSCRIPTION_ID*.

 Using this mechanism allow to keep a template clean from any configuration settings.